 Role of the volunteer

 Volunteers may work with forest workers, trained guides and camp workers on a range of tasks:

-- introduction and development of environmental conservation education into local schools
+- Introduce and develop environmental conservation workshops to local schools

-The time spent on these activities will be determined by project needs at the time of your placement.
+The time spent on each activity will be determined by the project needs at the time of your placement.